 In a Camp Lejeune lawsuit, damages will be paid by the federal government.
 Eligible claimants may accept a settlement or take their case to a trial.
 Potential claimants are best served by seeking legal counsel as soon as possible.

 A skilled attorney can maximize the chances of receiving full and fair compensation by:

 - Reviewing all the case details

-- Prepare the necessary and required court documents
+- Preparing and filing the necessary and required court documents

-- Place a fair and reasonable value on the claim to cover all anticipated expenses
+- Establishing a fair and reasonable claim value to cover all anticipated expenses

-If you or a family member has aplastic anemia or lost a loved one due to aplastic anemia, and you have a qualified connection to Camp Lejeune, contact a personal injury attorney.
+If you or a family member has aplastic anemia or lost a loved one due to aplastic anemia, and you have a qualified connection to Camp Lejeune, don't wait any longer to contact a personal injury attorney.
 You may be entitled to significant compensation.
-The right attorney has the resolve and resources to handle these claims.
+The dedicated attorneys at Dolman Law Group have the resolve and resources to handle these claims.